P5vc/bot-block/README.md

 Although the `Engine` object's lack of certain features provided by `Captcha` objects may feel cumbersome at first, this is an intentional decision designed to increase security and efficiency, and reduce critical implementation errors.
 For example, when using the CAPTCHA Engine, you will not be able to programmatically view the correct solutions to generated CAPTCHAs.
 This ensures that the Engine's validation function must always be called, where strong encryption, replay attack protection, and CAPTCHA expiration is always used.

 When you instantiate an `Engine` object, three subprocesses are automatically created.
 The first subprocess instantiates a pool of `Captcha` instances, creating a buffer capable of withstanding bursts in CAPTCHA requests.
-In the event that CAPTCHA settings are changed, this subprocess is the one responsible for reinstantiating all of the `Captcha` instances with the new settings.
+In the event that CAPTCHA settings are changed, this subprocess is the one responsible for updating all of the `Captcha` instances with the new settings.
 The second subprocess handles the automatic regeneration of used `Captcha` instances, ensuring that the pool of fresh CAPTCHAs is always full.
 The third subprocess handles CAPTCHA validation, automatically checking CAPTCHAs submitted for validation to ensure that they haven't already been validated (preventing replay attacks).
 This subprocess also maintains the storage of validated CAPTCHAs, and automatically removes their data after they have expired.

 To use BotBlock's CAPTCHA Engine, you must first import the `Engine` class, like so: